Worrying about the future

-At Jigsaw, we work with many young people who come to Jigsaw have concerns about the future that have a significant impact on their mental health.
-Some of the things causing people concern when they think about the future include:
+At Jigsaw, we work with many young people who come to Jigsaw have concerns about the future.
+This can have a significant impact on their mental health.
+Some of these include:

 - Changes within the family environment- Such as a new step-parent, or the birth of a new sibling.
 Uncertainty and fear of being displaced or rejected in some way can be a cause of anxiety.

-- Parents separating- In some cases, it can come as a shock to know that your parents were unhappy, and lead to mistrust and uncertainty about your role in the family.
+- Parents separating- In some cases, it can come as a shock to know your parents were unhappy.
+This can lead to mistrust and uncertainty about your role in the family.

-- Eco-anxiety- Increased focus on climate change can be a great source of anxiety for some young people.
+- Eco-anxiety- Climate change is a real source of anxiety for many young people.
 They can feel powerless and cheated about the state of the environment.

 Why do we have these worries?

 Stories about these come in our news feeds 24/7.
 It’s hardly surprising we start to feel anxious about what the future may hold.
 We might imagine the world will never be the same, or there is never going to be safety and certainty.

 Sometimes we may feel we don’t fit in with the society we’re living in.
 We may have different values from our peers, and therefore feel drawn to different options than them.
 If we see friends going off to college or embarking on ‘high-flying’ careers, we may feel left behind.

 How to stop worrying about the future

 Talking it through with someone can be.
 They don’t need to have the answers.
 But saying things aloud can help clarify feelings and where you can focus your energy.